shwchurch2023/t5/README-SOP.md

 ### Update Youtube
-- Execute the Javascript in `./bin/download-sw-choir.sh` according to its hints
+- Execute the Javascript in `./bin/download-sw-choir.sh` according to its hints;

 - Download mp3
 ```zsh